 Releases

-Release notes for Resource Surveillance (surveilr
+Release notes for Resource Surveillance (surveilr) 0.32.0

 What’s New

-This release introduces a rich set of text manipulation and regular expression functions capabilities into surveilr
+This release introduces a rich set of text manipulation and regular expression functions capabilities into surveilr.
+Usage examples can be found in the assurance test cases.

 Text Functions